Arguments for Utilitarianism

 More than merely being odd, this might even be taken to undermine the claim that deontic constraints matter, or are genuinely important to abide by.
 After all, to be important just is to be worth caring about.
 For example, we should care if others are harmed, which validates the claim that others’ interests are morally important.
 But if we should not care more about Jack’s abiding by the moral constraint against killing than we should about his saving five lives, that would seem to suggest that the constraint against killing is not in fact more morally important than saving five lives.

-Finally, since our moral obligations ought to track what is genuinely morally important, if deontic constraints are not in fact important then we cannot be obligated to abide by them.20 We cannot be obliged to prioritize deontic constraints over others’ lives, if we ought to care more about others’ lives than about deontic constraints.
+Finally, since our moral obligations ought to track what is genuinely morally important, if deontic constraints are not in fact important then we cannot be obligated to abide by them.24 We cannot be obliged to prioritize deontic constraints over others’ lives, if we ought to care more about others’ lives than about deontic constraints.
 So deontic constraints must not accurately describe our obligations after all.
 Jack really ought to do whatever would do the most good overall, and so should we.

-Skepticism About the Doing vs. Allowing Distinction
+Skepticism About the Distinction Between Doing and Allowing

 You might wonder: if respect for others requires not harming them (even to help others more), why does it not equally require not allowing them to be harmed?
 Deontological moral theories place great weight on distinctions such as those between doing and allowing harm, or killing and letting die, or intended versus merely foreseen harms.
 But why should these be treated so differently?
 If a victim ends up equally dead either way, whether they were killed or “merely” allowed to die would not seem to make much difference to them—surely what matters to them is just their death.
+Consequentialism accordingly denies any fundamental significance to these distinctions.25

 Status Quo Bias

 It can similarly be argued that there is no real distinction between imposing harms and withholding benefits.
 The only difference between the two cases concerns what we understand to be the status quo, which lacks moral significance.
 Suppose scenario A is better for someone than B. Then to shift from A to B would be a “harm”, while to prevent a shift from B to A would be to “withhold a benefit”.
 But this is merely a descriptive difference.
-If we deny that the historically given starting point provides a morally privileged baseline, then we must say that the cost in either case is the same, namely the difference in well-being between A and B. In principle, it should not matter where we start from.27
+If we deny that the historically given starting point provides a morally privileged baseline, then we must say that the cost in either case is the same, namely the difference in well-being between A and B. In principle, it should not matter where we start from.32

 Now suppose that scenario B is vastly better for someone else than A is: perhaps it will save their life, at the cost of the first person’s arm.
 Nobody would think it okay to kill a person just to save another’s arm (that is, to shift from B to A).
-So if we are to avoid status quo bias, we must similarly judge that it would be wrong to oppose the shift from A to B—that is, we should not object to saving someone’s life at the cost of another’s arm.28 We should not care especially about preserving the privilege of whoever stood to benefit by default; such conservatism is not truly fair or just.
+So if we are to avoid status quo bias, we must similarly judge that it would be wrong to oppose the shift from A to B—that is, we should not object to saving someone’s life at the cost of another’s arm.33 We should not care especially about preserving the privilege of whoever stood to benefit by default; such conservatism is not truly fair or just.
 Instead, our goal should be to bring about whatever outcome would be best overall, counting everyone equally, just as utilitarianism prescribes.

 Evolutionary Debunking Arguments